 While dYdX supports a fairly limited range of coins that can be traded on its platform, the majority of the most popular cryptocurrencies are available to trade.
 Moreover, the platform allows margin trading with up to 20x leverage on assets such as ETH, SOL, BTC, ADA, DOGE and ATOM which is a unique offering compared to the DEXs above.
 However, there are more accessible ways to trade a greater selection of markets and coins with leverage.
 For more information, read our list of the best crypto margin platforms.

 Featuring a range of contracts that can be traded with margin on dYdX, new pairs are continually being added to the platform.
 At the time of writing, there are 37 perpetual contracts that can be traded on the DEX.
-For experienced traders, the charting and trading terminal is modern and sophisticated with the standard features and tools on a centralized platform.
-These include TradingView charting, drawing tools and technical indicators.
-While dYdX is an excellent DEX for advanced traders, the platform itself is not beginner-friendly and may overwhelm inexperienced users.
+For traders, the charting and trading terminal is modern and sophisticated with the standard features and tools on a centralized platform.
+These include TradingView charting, drawing tools, and technical indicators.

 Curve Finance doesn’t have the depth of liquidity pools on offer as some of its competitors.
 Although there are still well over 50 trading pairs provided from a variety of blockchains which include Ethereum, Avalanche, Fantom, Harmony, Polygon and others.
 At the time of writing, there is a daily trading volume of 187 million in Curve Finance's pools according to its website,